DKB VR Art Prize

 The VR ART PRIZE focuses on the artistic potential of new technologies, as well as the exploration and critical analysis of their impact on the individual and society.
 The prize aims to contribute to the structural establishment of this emerging medium in visual art.

 In cooperation with the CAA Berlin, DKB awards 5 working grants to visual artists who work with virtual reality in 2023: each grant is for a period of 4 months and worth EUR 1,000 per month.
-In September and October 2023 the works of the winning artists will be shown at an exhibition at Haus am Lützowplatz (HaL) Berlin.
-3 VR ART PRIZES will be granted, with a total endowment of EUR 12,000.
+In September and October 2023 the works of the winning artists are shown at an exhibition at Haus am Lützowplatz (HaL) Berlin.
+3 VR ART PRIZES have been granted, with a total endowment of EUR 12,000.

 Artistic director Tina Sauerlaender